pauldambra/blog_source/_posts/2022-08-25-solar-panels.md

 ### Feed-in-tariff

 We receive some payments from [the UK feed-in-tariff](https://www.which.co.uk/reviews/feed-in-tariffs/article/feed-in-tariffs/what-was-the-feed-in-tariff-aAsa36S95iJy).
-Roughly 5p for every KWh we generate and another 5p for every Kwh we export.
+Roughly 5p for every KWh we generate and another 5p for every KWh we export.
 For small installations you aren't required to meter generation _and_ export.
 So the tariff assumes that we export 50% of what we generate.

 Since Nov 2018 (I don't have all the records available online and I'm too lazy to find the paper records) we've received £950.21.
 Naively that's an interest rate of around 4%.